 Pesky tasks I have neglected to tend to will continue to haunt me until I settle down and actually get around to doing them.
 It is usually not until I take the bull by the horns and finish the daunting activity that I realize just how much time and energy I wasted in mental anguish during my avoidance period.
 Why didn't I just roll-up my sleeves and get to work on that project to begin with?
 When will I ever learn?

 While Avoiding Something, It Is Probably Not Avoiding YouYou may have put a particular task on the back-burner, choosing to ignore it for a few days, weeks, or even months.
 Meanwhile, the uncomfortable "undone-ness" of whatever it is you are avoiding is likely simmering away in the back of your mind making a nuisance of itself.
-The whole time the stream of hot steam emitting from that stew pot will be blurring or blocking your thought processes.
-The nagging reminders of unfinished business that clutter our minds is very heavy on the heart and can also effect our overall health negatively.
+The stream of hot steam emitting from that stew pot will be blurring or blocking your thought processes non-stop.
+Nagging reminders of unfinished business clutter our minds, weigh heavily on the heart, and can also adversely effect our overall health.

 Avoidance, Procrastination, and Indecision Contribute to Mental AnguishMy best advice is to avoid avoidance at all costs.
 Stop stressing over your indecision, breathe deep into your gut and take a leap of faith.
-Don't worry that your decisions may turn out less than wonderful.
-You'll never know for sure until you allow something new or different a chance to evolve anyway.
+Don't worry that your decisive actions may turn out less than wonderful.
+You'll never know for sure until you allow something new or different a chance to evolve.

 Take Action and Tackle Those Pesky TasksTake action and do whatever it is that you have been intending to do but never get around to it because it isn't the most pleasant task to attend to.
-You will feel so much better having put it behind you.
+Take my word for it, you will feel so much better having put the task behind you.
 Completing your tasks will purge those nagging thoughts of unfinished business from your mind.
 Tackle the pesky tasks one by one.
 Just Do It!
 You'll be happier and healthier for it.